Noakhali riots

-The Noakhali riots were a series of semi-organised massacres, rapes and abductions of Hindus, combined with looting and arson of Hindu properties, perpetrated by Muslim mobs in the districts of Noakhali in the Chittagong Division of the eastern part of British Bengal (present-day Bangladesh) from October to November 1946, a year before India's independence from British rule.
+The Noakhali riots were a series of semi-organised massacres, rapes, and abductions of Hindus, combined with looting and arson of Hindu properties, perpetrated by Muslim mobs in the districts of Noakhali in the Chittagong Division of the eastern part of British Bengal (present-day Bangladesh) from October to November 1946, a year before India's independence from British rule.

-It affected the areas under the Ramganj, Begumganj, Raipur, Lakshmipur, Chhagalnaiya and Sandwip police stations in Noakhali district and the areas under the Hajiganj, Faridganj, Chandpur, Laksham and Chauddagram police stations in Tipperah district, a total area of more than 2,000 square miles.
+It affected the areas under the Ramganj, Begumganj, Raipur, Lakshmipur, Chhagalnaiya, and Sandwip police stations in Noakhali district and the areas under the Hajiganj, Faridganj, Chandpur, Laksham, and Chauddagram police stations in Tipperah district, a total area of more than 2,000 square miles.

-The massacre of the Hindu population started on 10 October, on the day of Kojagari Lakshmi Puja and continued unabated for about a week.
-Around 50,000 Hindus were marooned in the affected areas subordinate to the Muslims radicals, where the administration had no say.
+The massacre of the Hindu population started on 10 October, on the day of Kojagari Lakshmi Puja, and continued unabated for about a week.
+Around 50,000 Hindus were marooned in the affected areas subordinate to the Muslim radicals.

-Mahatma Gandhi camped in Noakhali for four months and toured the district in a mission to restore peace and communal harmony.
-In the meantime, the Indian National Congress leadership started to accept the proposed Partition of India and the peace mission and other relief camps were abandoned.
-The majority of the survivors migrated to West Bengal, Tripura and Assam in post-partition India.
+Mahatma Gandhi camped in Noakhali for four months and toured the district on a mission to restore peace and communal harmony.
+In the meantime, the Indian National Congress leadership started to accept the proposed Partition of India, and the peace mission and other relief camps were abandoned.
+The majority of the survivors migrated to West Bengal, Tripura, and Assam in post-partition India.

 Cause

-When elections were held in the provinces of India in 1937, the provincial power of Bengal came into the hands of the Muslims.
-However, during British rule, Hindus had been in control as the zamindars (local rulers).
-They were also better educated and wealthier.
-A section of Muslims was looking for an opportunity to vent their old grievances against Hindu zamindars (local rulers).
-And that was the opportunity they got at the end of British rule in India.

-Gandhi visiting in the Division in October–November 1946.
+Gandhi visiting in the division in October–November 1946.

-The relationship between Hindus and Muslims was very delicate.
-The riots in Noakhali are believed to have been caused mainly by simmering resentment among Muslims against Hindus.
-The factors preceding the riot included attempts to bar Hindus from entering jobs, the perceived poor financial status of Muslims, and provocations by the Muslim League such as Direct Action Day.
-Some Muslims also viewed the violence as revenge for the massacre of Muslims in Calcutta during the preceding riots.
-Furthermore, there were false rumours that the Jaminder of Ramganj, Rajendra Lal Chowdhury, was going to sacrifice a Muslim boy instead of a goat in a sacrificial event that initiated the event.
-On 11 October 1946, riots started.
+On 10 October 1946, during the festival of Kojagari Lakshmi Puja, a rumor reportedly spread in the Ramganj police station area (now in Lakshmipur District) that a Hindu monk named Triambakananda had visited the residence of Rajendralal Chowdhury, a local Hindu landlord.
+He has announced that from now on, instead of goats for worship, he will appease the goddess by offering the "blood of Muslims".
+The rumor quickly inflamed communal tensions in the surrounding area.

+In nearby Shyampur Dayara Sharif, Gulam Sarwar Hossain, a local pir, learned of the alleged declaration and sent a letter to Rajendralal Chowdhury on the morning of 10 October seeking clarification.
+Receiving no reply, Hossain called a public meeting at Sahapur Bazaar, where he informed local Muslims of the rumor and urged them to act against the Hindu landlord.
+Following the gathering, mobs attacked Hindu-owned shops in Sahapur Bazaar, looting and setting them on fire.

+On the following morning, 11 October 1946, violent crowds advanced to Chowdhury's residence, killed him, and allegedly presented his beheaded head to Gulam Sarwar Hossain on a silver platter.
+Subsequently, the riots started.